MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

     > [!NOTE]
     > If you want to use **CSV** files, see [Use one-click ingestion to ingest CSV data from a container to a new table in Azure Data Explorer](one-click-ingestion-new-table.md#edit-the-schema)

-    * New mappings are set automatically, but you can change it to use an existing one.
-    * Select the **Map columns** button to open the **Map columns** window.
-In the **Map columns** window you can attach one or more source columns or attributes to your Azure Data Explorer columns.

-## Copy and paste queries - TODO: RENAME THIS SECTION

-1. Above the **Editor** pane, select the **v** button to open the editor.
-In the editor, you can view and copy the automatic commands generated from your inputs.
 1. In the table:
     * Select new column headers to add a **New column**, **Delete column**, **Sort ascending**, or **Sort descending**.
 On existing columns, only data sorting is available.

+TODO: is the table on adding columns, changing data types, etc relevant here? at the very least the sort ascending/descending is
+## Command editor

+ Above the **Editor** pane, select the **v** button to open the editor.
+In the editor, you can view and copy the automatic commands generated from your inputs.
     > [!NOTE]
     > * You can't update the name and datatype for existing tables.
     > * Drop commands will only revert the changes that were made by this ingestion flow (new extents and columns).
 Nothing else will be dropped.

-TODO: is the table on adding columns, changing data types, etc relevant here? at the very least the sort ascending/descending is

 :::image type="content" source="media/one-click-ingestion-existing-table/edit-view.png" alt-text="One click ingestion edit view":::